mwdle/LedEncoder/README.md

 </p>

 # Specifications and Pinout
 This program has only been tested using an Espressif ESP8266 12-E board.
+All builds were created using the PlatformIO IDE extension for VSCode.
-The following libraries are required (and specified in :
+The following libraries are required:
 * [Elegant OTA](https://github.com/ayushsharma82/ElegantOTA)
 * [WebSerial](https://github.com/ayushsharma82/WebSerial)
 * [EncoderStepCounter](https://github.com/M-Reimer/EncoderStepCounter)